What's the difference between AI Agent Chatbots vs. Chatbots?

 Platforms like SigmaMind AI are designed to bridge this gap, offering a developer‑first platform with a no‑code Agent Builder and deep APIs.
 This allows teams to prototype and deploy production grade voice agents much faster than building from scratch.

 Full automation doesn’t mean firing your human team.
 The most successful AI deployments use a “human in the loop” model.
 The AI handles the bulk of routine tasks, but a human can seamlessly take over for complex or sensitive issues.
 This hybrid approach combines the efficiency of AI with the empathy and critical thinking of people, leading to the best outcomes.
+For this to work, the AI Agent can transfer conversations to humans giving full context.

 Agent Security and Guardrails